VonRiddarn/rick-and-morty-compendium/README.md

 The condition for updating the DOM is that the currently viewed page is connected to the updated node.

 ## About the inline SVG files in index.html
-I am using inline SVGs to affect their appearance easily using the `currentcolor` attribute as fill.
+We're using inline SVGs to affect their appearance easily using the `currentcolor` attribute as fill.
-Originally I was planning on injecting the SVGs dynamically at runtime, but decided against it.
+The plan was originally to inject the SVGs dynamically at runtime, but that would introduce unnecessary overhead and complexity.

 **Considered approaches**
 * Async fetching of local .svg files
 * An SVG repository object storing SVGs as strings

-**Why I decided against**
+**Why it was decided against**
-Although dynamic injection would have a nice structure to it, I would still need to have the original file or variable use `fill="currentcolor"` for it to be effective.
+Although dynamic injection would have a nice structure to it, we would still need to have the original file or variable use `fill="currentcolor"` for it to be effective.
-Otherwise, I'd have to replace the default fill with `currentcolor` at injection.
+Otherwise, we'd have to replace the default fill with `currentcolor` at injection.
 Due to the projects low scope, it's very unlikely that we will face a scenario where we'd benefit marginally from separating the SVGs at this time.
 On the contray we'd sacrifice the browsers ability to locally cache the static svg element.